KBQB - Koperasi Baitul Qiradh Baburrayyan

 We have always wanted our own office space.
 It is important to us as a cooperative to be able to meet, share ideas, and work under the same roof.
 It gives us a great sense of pride to have something of our own. ”

 In the past, the cooperative has always rented office space for their members.
 This has proved to be very costly and time consuming.
-As a result of Fair Trade premiums, the cooperative has been able to purchase their own land on which they will build offices.
-Having their own office and warehouse space helps increase unity and gives the members an important communal space where they can meet.
-In the near future they also hope to build a place of worship.
+With Fair Trade premiums, the cooperative has been able to purchase their own land on which they will build offices.
+Designated office and warehouse space provides members with a place to conduct business.
+In the near future, they also hope to build a place of worship.